Top 10 Richest Canadian Athletes in 2024

 Canadian sportspeople aren’t just dominating the big stage in various disciplines.
 They are also racking in insane amounts of money.

-The 2022 list of the super-rich athletes is out and the leading ones, according to celebritynetworth.com, are:
+The 2024 list of super-rich athletes is out and the leading ones, according to celebritynetworth.com, are:

 1. Joey Votto